mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 To teach a model to follow instructions, you first need a dataset of high-quality, ideally human-written instructions.
 Each of these instructions---like all supervised training data---has a clear input $x$ and output $y$; for IT purposes, these are called instructions and responses.
 Unfortunately, most instruction datasets, especially for large commercial models, tend to be proprietary.
 InstructGPT ([Ouyang et. al., 2022](https://arxiv.org/abs/2203.02155))---in many ways the ChatGPT technical report---never released the instruction data (among everything else).
-Figure 2 of the paper clearly illustrates how laborious the process of collecting instruction and response pairs can be, and requires attentive human labor (Step 1).
+Figure 2 of the paper clearly illustrates how laborious the process of collecting instruction and response pairs can be, and requires attentive human labor.

 Many commercial models continue to keep their instruction datasets closed, so a lot of academic and experimental work has to rely on synthetic data generated through distillation from models that have been instruction-tuned ([Zhang et. al., 2024](https://arxiv.org/abs/2308.10792)).
 There are some exceptions: [Dolly](https://github.com/databrickslabs/dolly), for instance, is a human-written and open-source instruction dataset put together by Databricks employees.